-The ability to constrain the water production rate in the absence of a formally significant H$_2$O detection is a consequence of our self-consistent MCMC treatment of the methanol and water datasets.
+The ability to constrain the water production rate in the absence of a formally significant H$_2$O detection is a consequence of our self-consistent MCMC treatment of the CH$_3$OH and water datasets.
 Two complementary pieces of information drive this constraint.
 The Band 5 H$_2$O spectral window sets an upper limit through the absence of detectable line emission.
-Meanwhile, the rich CH$_3$OH spectrum provides an indirect constraint on $Q({\rm H_2O})$ assuming water is the dominant collisional partner that governs the non-LTE excitation of methanol in the coma.
+Meanwhile, the rich CH$_3$OH spectrum provides an indirect constraint on $Q({\rm H_2O})$ assuming that water is the dominant collisional partner that governs the non-LTE excitation of CH$_3$OH in the coma.